Try our new research platform with insights from 80,000+ expert users

 "There are additional costs like maintenance, and there are some features on their central management piece that don't come with our licensing."

-"Rubrik is an expensive solution."
+"Rubrik is quite expensive for small businesses."

 report